KritiCParikh/Credit-Card-Eligibility-Prediction/README.md

 # Credit Card Eligibility Prediction

-A machine learning project to automate credit card eligibility decisions using applicants' demographic, financial, and employment data.
-Taken as a challenge to complete within 120 minutes as a bae model and tune further later.
+A machine learning project aimed at automating credit card eligibility decisions using applicants' demographic, financial, and employment data.
+Completed as a 120-minute challenge to build a base model, with plans for further tuning.

 ---